thingsboard/thingsboard-client-sdk/README.md

 ### Not enough space for JSON serialization

 The buffer size for the serialized JSON is fixed to 64 bytes.
-The SDK will not send data if the size of it is bigger than the size originally passed in the constructor as a template argument (`PayLoadSize`).
+The SDK will not send data if the size of it is bigger than the configured internal buffer size.
 Respective logs in the `"Serial Monitor"` window will indicate the condition:

 ```
 [TB] Buffer size (64) to small for the given payloads size (83), increase with setBufferSize accordingly or set THINGSBOARD_ENABLE_STREAM_UTILS to 1 before including ThingsBoard